 Once your loan has gone through, you can enroll in Discover’s autopay program for free.
 This service allows your payments to be automatically debited from your chosen account on the loan’s due date each month.

-If you miss making your payment by the deadline, you can be charged a hefty late fee of $39, so make your best efforts to get that payment submitted on time each month.
+If you miss making your payment by the deadline, you can be charged a hefty late payment fee of $39, so make your best efforts to get that payment submitted on time each month.

 Unlike many other lenders, Discover doesn’t charge a check processing fee.
 Your other payment options include submitting the balance online or over the phone.